skorokithakis/stringphone/docs/source/index.rst

 * There is no forward secrecy.
 Once a participant has joined a topic, they can read all future *and* past messages that they may have.
 The only way to get rid of them is to create a new topic with a new key and move everyone over.
+* Salsa20 has a 64-bit nonce, which may be too small when sending many small messages.
+This may be worth keeping in mind if you're worried about nonce reuse.
 * Many more things that I'm sure will come up soon.